emilygzh/Firearm-AI-Detection-Program/README.md

 You're free to test out this program in Visual Studio Code!

+Check out the executable files to test this program!

 "Firearm_Detection_Demo_Normal" and "Firearm_Detection_Demo_Fast" can be directly run.
 "Firearm_Detection_Normal_Gmail" and "Firearm_Detection_Fast_Gmail" need a Gmail developer token passcode to run.